Volkswagen Beetle: Initial and successful models: 1946–1974

 In the mid-1960s, the traditional labels "standard" and "export" for the Beetle's model variants were superseded by numerical designations, approximately correlating with the engine displacements.
 In the October 1961 issue of Motor Trend, Don Werner noted, "Five years ago, out of every ten imported cars sold, six were Volkswagens.
 [The] latest figures show the ratio is now down to about every four [Volkswagens] out of every ten.
 If the current VW starts to slip, the new [Type 3]—soon to be introduced—probably will be imported to justify the [company's] more than 600 [Volkswagen] dealerships and the $100 million investment in facilities".
 He continued by expressing that the Type 3 had failed to leave a positive impression on industry executives in both Europe and North America.
 The new engine essentially possessed identical specifications to the previous model; it was a horizontally opposed, overhead valve, four-cylinder air-cooled engine.
 It generated 40 kW at 3,900 rpm and produced 83 Nm at 2,000 rpm.

-The 1961 Beetle introduced a fully synchronised four-speed manual transmission, replacing the former non-synchronised first gear.
-The Volkswagen facility implemented 27 alterations to the new model, some of which were minor.
+The 1961 Beetle introduced a fully synchronised, four-speed manual transmission, replacing the non-synchronised first gear.
+Volkswagen implemented 27 alterations to the new model, some of which were minor.
 Noteworthy changes comprised an automatic choke, an anti-icing carburettor heater, a redesigned fuel tank that increased boot capacity, an external gas tank vent to prevent odours in the car, standard windshield wipers with a manual washer system, and a new ignition switch.
 Stylistic improvements included new paint colours and interior design options, a coloured steering wheel, a 150 km/h speedometer.
 For 1962, the manual windscreen washer system was replaced by a powered system that was pressurized by the air pressure in the front mounted spare wheel.
 The system included a built in-valve to prevent the tire from losing too much pressure to be usable.
 This system would be implemented in multiple other VW models throughout the 1960s and 1970s.
 On 30 July 1962, Volkswagen made several updates for the 1963 model year, including the incorporation of an air filter into the oil filter, the introduction of larger-diameter cylinder head induction ports and the adoption of plastic for the headliner and window guides.
 Volkswagen replaced the Wolfsburg crest on the hood, which had been present since 1951, with the company's lettering.
 A heating system was also introduced.
 In 1965, the 1200A designation was introduced for the standard Beetle with the 22 kW engine.